 Then these cars took them all to the second place of detention.
 When they arrived, they found another approximately 150 people already detained there.
 These people had been caught from the nearest city at the Greek border, whereas the respondent and his group – the 250 people – had been gathered in Komotini and taken here.

 This detention site had a church near to it, along with some houses, and it was surrounded by a fence.
 There were lots of dogs everywhere too.
-Here, the respondent decribed that the group was stripped of their clothes and they were humiliated by the officers.
-According to the respondent, the female detainees were “probably” searched by female officers, but the respondent recalled:
+Here, the respondent decribed that the group was stripped of their clothes and they were humiliated by the men in uniforms.
+According to the respondent, the female detainees were “probably” searched by females in uniform, but the respondent recalled:

 “Man, they took all of our clothes off and we were so cold and suffering.
 Then they asked us to put our clothes and everything back on and took us back inside and turned the heater to the maximum.
 We were sweating so much, and then they came and ordered us to go out.
 We got sick, all of us”.

 The 150 people who were already in the detention centre were of Afghan and Syrian nationality, with a similar age group as the 250 people.
 There were 5 women among them, some who were older and some as young as 20-23 years old.
 The whole group was again reportedly denied food and water.
 There was a faucet in the toilet but it was dirty so the detainees could not drink from it.